46h15h3k/Nginx-log-analyser/README.md

 # Make executable (first time only)
 chmod +x analyze_logs.sh

-# Run either script with the path to your log file
+# Run the script with the path to your log file
 ./analyze_logs.sh nginx-access.log
 ```